With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona. Here you can discover his architectural gems.

 Güell Park

-Entrance buildings in whimsical shapes with colourful mosaics and spires inspired by the fairy tale of Hansel and Gretel, a salamander, a bench shaped like a dragon and a forest of columns.
+Whimsical entrance buildings with colorful mosaics and spires inspired by the fairy tale Hansel and Gretel, a salamander, a bench shaped like a dragon and a forest of pillars.
 Parc Güell is like something out of a fairytale film and will delight children and adults alike.

-Industrialist and Gaudí patron, Eusebi Güell, bought a 20-hectare park and hired Gaudí to create a small town, inspired by English garden cities, for the city’s wealthy.
-Gaudí worked on the project from 1900 to 1914.
-Commercially, however, the construction was a flop, so Gaudí only managed to build two porter’s houses out of 60 planned buildings, construct a square and build roads and paths.
+Industrialist and Gaudí’s patron, Eusebi Güell, bought a 17-hectare park and hired Gaudí to create a small town, inspired by English garden cities, for the city’s wealthy.
+Gaudí worked on the project from 1900 to 1914, but commercially it was a flop, so apart from roads, paths and the large square, only two of the 60 planned houses and the two porters’ houses at the entrance were built.

-The most popular sculptures in the park are the salamander, which – as well as having an aesthetic purpose – was also meant to channel water from an underground reservoir to the houses, and the dragon-shaped bench where many brides and grooms are photographed on their big day.
+The most popular sculptures in the park are the salamander, which – in addition to having an aesthetic purpose – was designed to channel water from an underground reservoir, and the dragon-shaped bench where many couples are photographed on their big day.
 The huge, curved bench is filled with fine mosaics in all sorts of colours and patterns and is claimed to be the world’s longest.

 Gaudí’s house is also in the park, although it was not designed by him.
-Gaudí lived here for the last 20 years of his life, but spent most of his time on the construction site at La Sagrada Familia.
+Gaudí lived here for the last 20 years of his life before eventually moving into his workshop at La Sagrada Família.
 Today, the house is a museum where you can see some of Gaudí’s personal belongings as well as furniture from the Palau Güell.

 The park has been open to the public since 1922, but there is an entrance fee for the part of the park with the monuments, and only a limited number of visitors are admitted at any one time.
 Buy tickets in advance to avoid queues and waiting for space to let a team in.
 You can buy tickets for Parc Güell here. (advertising link)